Skip to main content

 Through continuous sewer line cleaning and digital video inspections, the Collections Department achieved:

-• Continue to maintain high performing system with a spill rate of less than one per 100 miles per year.
+• Maintenance of a high-performing system with a spill rate of less than one per 100 miles per year.

 Join our mailing list